stanislaw/SoftwareDesignHeuristics/README.md

   ones, this may indicate that the partitioning has not been complete.
 - Separate construction from operation (one example: Factory vs Command)
 - Separate content from presentation (applies to UI-heavy code, great example: HTML/CSS)
-- Separate easy from complex: isolate easy, isolate complex, repeat many times (todo: separation vs isolation)
+- Separate easy from complex: isolate easy, isolate complex, repeat many times
 - Separate stateless from stateful
 - Separate data from behavior and behavior from data unless you do have a good OOP class/object with good data/behavior balance.